 Canadian tourists who risk travelling without travel insurance also risk complications with customs officials upon arrival at these 10 countries where health insurance for visitors is required.

 Your government health insurance is a homebody.
 It simply doesn’t like to travel.
-Should you fall ill or be injured while travelling outside of the country, your provincial medical plan will likely pay less than 10 per cent of the costs you incur for any medical services you require.
-It’s for this reason, this enormous gap in coverage, that the federal government warns travellers that the health care benefits enjoyed at home don’t travel well beyond the country’s borders and encourages holidaymakers to buy travel insurance.
+Should you fall ill or be injured while travelling outside of the country, your provincial medical plan will likely pay less than 10 percent of the costs you incur, if any at all, for emergency medical services you require.
+It’s for this reason, insufficient coverage, that the federal government warns travellers that the health care benefits enjoyed at home don’t travel well beyond the country’s borders and encourages holidaymakers to buy travel insurance.